 Functional Programming (H) - Examinable

-1. What does the following expression evaluate to?
+9. Given a list xs, what does the following expression evaluate to?

 5

-6. What is the difference between an expression and a statement in an imperative programming language
+11. What is the difference between an expression and a statement in an imperative programming language

 Expressions denote small scale computations that return a value